Trial of the Chicago 7 review: Aaron Sorkin takes a timely look at the power of protest

-The Trial of the Chicago 7, written and directed by Aaron Sorkin for Netflix, is a timely history lesson that reverberates powerfully today.
-Focusing on the fight for civil rights in the 1960s, it explores how certain freedoms can never be taken for granted (certainly not in 2020).
+The Trial of the Chicago 7, written and directed by Aaron Sorkin, is a timely 1960s history lesson that reverberates powerfully today.
+Focusing on the fight for civil rights, it explores how certain freedoms can never be taken for granted (certainly not in 2020).

 The Trial of the Chicago 7 features all the Sorkinisms associated with the creator of The West Wing.
 There's fast-paced repartee, and long, brilliant monologues in which characters romanticize political ideals.